hemeai/ToxBind/README.md

 | F          |           55 | GLN            | polar      | loop      | -         |        0.717172 |        0.533 | -157.3 | 103.9 |    0.39 |                |

-Also, note that setting aggresive filters might leave the good hotspots, I would recommend keeping it at bottom level and based on the outcome adjust accordingly.
+Also, note that setting aggressive filters might leave the good hotspots.
+I would recommend keeping it at the bottom level and adjusting accordingly based on the outcome.

 ## 5. TODO